There are now 2 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) quizzes; (2) environmental impact assessment report; and (3) case study report.
+Indicative assessments in this unit are as follows: (1) workshop assignments; (2) environmental impact assessment report; and (3) case study report & presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)